bluesillybeard/ZRender/readme.md

 - ~~timing callbacks~~
 - ~~render queue (well, start it anyway - its only command for now will be to clear the screen to a color)~~
 - ~~multiple windows~~
-- meshes (don't forget to keep track of attributes and the mesh type) (only support triangles and quads for now)
+- ~~meshes (don't forget to keep track of attributes and the mesh type) (only support triangles and quads for now)~~
-- textures (should be pretty easy)
+    - note: Many methods still need to be actually implemented on the OpenGL 4.1 backend
 - shaders (Only support SPIR-V binaries to make supporting both OpenGL and Vulkan easier)
     - Zig supports SPIR-V as a compilation target.
 Wouldn't it be super cool to write shaders in Zig too?
 Zig all the way!
     - shaders are a bit complex, since they basically define an entire pipeline.
     - Since all sets of shaders will just be a pixel and vertex shader, only bother with that.
     - uniforms could get interesting but VRender's system is probably ok
     - Knowing apple, SPIR-V is completely broken and unusable on macos lol xd
+- textures (should be pretty easy)
 - loading assets
 - modifying loaded assets
     - At this point in the plan, VRender should have a similar set of features as VRender.